 It goes without saying that London is amazing when the sun is shining and the weather is good.
-However, winter in the city can be tough, with rain, sleet and even snow to contend with.
+Winter in the city can be tough, however, with rain, sleet and even snow to contend with.

-Fortunately, the capital has an incredible variety of places to escape the gloom, from cosy bars & restaurants to elegant hotel lobbies & luxurious spas.
-Choosing where to go can be difficult, however, so, to point you in the right direction – here’s our guide to London’s Cosiest Places for Winter 2020.
+Fortunately, the capital has an incredible variety of places to escape the gloom, from cosy bars & restaurants, to elegant hotel lobbies & luxurious spas.
+Choosing where to go can be difficult, however, so, to point you in the right direction – here’s our guide to London’s cosiest places for winter.

 10) Kerb Street Food Market, Covent Garden

 Although this central London foodie market defies many of the carefully formulated rules of cosiness – no fireplaces, comfy sofas or secret nooks here – it still makes our list comfortably.
 So what makes Kerb so warm and inviting?
 Search us.
 It just is.
 Alright then, maybe it has something to do with the buzzy atmosphere, intimate lighting, outstanding food and live music.
 Heck, the venue even has its own bookshop.
 Yes, I think it’s safe to say that Kerb Covent Garden is the best food market in London.
 It’s also the perfect place to spend a chilly winter’s evening.
 Enjoy.

 9) Scarfes Bar at Rosewood London, Holborn